KrTis/SA-fitter/README.md

 # SA-fitter
-Fitter based on survival analysis
+Fitter based on survival analysis using a modified version of the Sawicki+12 method.